 #3.
 101 Headline Formulas from Peter Sandeen

 This another well crafted ebook and Peter Sandeen has the perfect lead magnet to grow a targeted email list for his offerings.
 I first learned about Peter in a guest post he did for my esteemed colleague Ana Hoffman.
-This post was called How To Make Guest Blogging Your Most Effective Strategy.
+This post was called How To Make Guest Blogging Your Most Effective Strategy (sorry, Ana's blog is offline now).
 In the episode I share a couple of examples that you need to listen to.